Dennis Gibson (academic)

 Robert Dennis Gibson AO (born 13 April 1942) is a British-born Australian academic and mathematician.

-He was the chancellor of the Royal Melbourne Institute of Technology (RMIT University) in Melbourne, Australia, from 2003–2010.
+He was the chancellor of the Royal Melbourne Institute of Technology (RMIT University) in Melbourne, Australia, from 2003 to 2010.

 He is a member of the Council of Bond University on the Gold Coast, Australia, and a visiting professor at the University of Greenwich in London, England.
 He served as the Vice-Chancellor of the Queensland University of Technology in Brisbane, Australia, for 21 years, before he retired in 2003 and was appointed the Chancellor of RMIT.

 Education

 Prof. Gibson earned a degree in science with first class honours from the University of Hull in 1963.
 He later earned a master's degree in science and a Doctorate of Philosophy, with a thesis on magnetohydrodynamics, from Newcastle University in 1967.
 In 1987, he was awarded a Higher Doctorate of Science by the UK's Council for National Academic Awards.